 How do you earn an income from your travel blog?

 I have set packages I offer brands, which outline how we can work together and what I offer.
-These packages include things like creating a video of my trip, writing a blog post about it and social media coverage.
+These packages include things like creating a video, writing blog posts and social media coverage.
 Depending on the coverage they want and their budget, the brand chooses the package that suits them best.

 While it’s possible for bloggers to earn an income through advertising and affiliate programs, I’ve made the decision not to place those things on LGB.
 I really don’t like ads on websites (because they are SO frustrating!) and I feel weird making an income through affiliate programs.
 It just doesn’t feel ‘right’.

 I don’t earn my entire income from Little Grey Box, though.
-I also work as a freelance travel writer, writing pieces for Brisbane’s BMag, CoveraMore Travel Insurance Blog, Visit Gold Coast and other publications.
+I also work as a freelance travel writer, writing pieces for CNN, various tourism organisations and other publications.
 I LOVE to write, it has always been my dream, so doing freelance work makes me really happy.

 Doesn’t that mean you’re paid by these brands to just say good stuff?

 Nah!
 When a hotel or travel brand approaches me to work together, they’re paying me for my time and opinion.
 They’re actually the ones taking a big risk because they’re saying they believe in what they have to offer and are inviting me to experience it to share with the world.
 You wouldn’t do that if you weren’t certain you were offering something great.